GenericMappingTools/gmt/doc/rst/source/batch.rst

     gmt batch main.sh -Sbpre.sh -Sfpost.sh -Tcountries.txt+w"\t" -Ncountries -V -W -Z

 Here, the postflight script is not even a GMT script; it simply runs gs (Ghostscript) and deletes what we don't want to keep.
+Because the main product plot is moved to the starting directory, the working directory (countries) is empty and thus removed.

 See Also
 --------